-The ATI TEAS (TEAS V Comprehensive) test is the required nursing pre-admission test for Standard College LPN to RN Transition Program.
-The Test of Essential Academic Skills (TEAS®) administered by Assessment Technologies Institute (ATI) is a standardized, timed, computer-based exam designed to assess the general academic preparedness of students.
+The ATI TEAS (TEAS VI Comprehensive) Exam is the required nursing pre-admission test for the Standard College LPN to RN Transition Program.
+The Test of Essential Academic Skills (TEAS®), administered by Assessment Technologies Institute (ATI), is a standardized, timed, computer-based exam designed to assess the general academic preparedness of students.

-The cost of the ATI TEAS exam is \$55.00 at Standard College of Nursing.
+The cost of taking the ATI TEAS exam at Standard College is \$65.00.
 Prospective students will pay for the test on the day of the Exam.

-Fundamental Nursing Skills & Concepts Validation
+Fundamental Nursing Skills & Concepts Validation Course

-Course: Students applying to the LPN to RN Transition Program must successfully complete the Fundamental Nursing Skills and Concepts Validation Course.
+Students applying to the LPN to RN Transition Program must successfully complete the Fundamental Nursing Skills and Concepts Validation Course.
 The cost for the fundamental nursing skills and concepts validation course is \$1295.00.